daniel-dbg-ginsburg/mouse_prank/README.md

  A BLE mouse firmware that randomly jerks the cursor once in a while.
 Runs on ESP32-C3 (and probably also will on other ESP32s).

  Get yourself an ESP32-C3 board off Aliexpress, flash the firmware, pair it with your target's PC (some social engineering required), and leave it plugged somewhere around their desk.
-Watch the target troubleshoot.
+Watch them troubleshoot.

  ## Installation